 We don’t know the strength of the wind until we try to walk against it and we don’t know the force of the evil within us until we try to fight it.

-But, we also don’t know the power of God to strengthen us until we resolve, face off, do battle against the besetting sins and bad habits that would have us bound.
+But, we also don’t fully know God’s power until we resolve and face off with the besetting sins and bad habits that would have us bound.
+My power is made perfect in weakness, our Lord said.

 It’s the job that’s never started as takes longest to finish. -Sam Gamgee